Apple Logo Meaning and History of Apple Emblem

 Apple Logo Ronald Wayne

-Apple was set up as a business partnership in April 1976 by three friends.
-While Steve Jobs and Steve Wozniak are widely known faces behind the company, not many people know that Ronald Wayne was a 10% partner in the venture.
-It is a different matter that his past business failures made him extremely risk averse and he ended up selling his share in the venture to Jobs and Wozniak in a mere 12 days.
+Apple was established as a business partnership in April 1976 by three friends.
+Although Steve Jobs and Steve Wozniak are widely recognized as the faces behind the company, it’s not as commonly known that Ronald Wayne was also a 10% partner in the venture.
+However, due to his past business setbacks, he was extremely risk-averse and ultimately sold his share in the venture to Jobs and Wozniak within just 12 days.

 Apple Logo History: Move to a modern look

-A year later, the partnership made way for the incorporation of the company, and the logo was changed with a lot simpler design created by Rob Janoff.
-What Janoff presented as a series of monochromatic apples, each with a bite taken out of it.
-Steve Jobs liked the idea but also insisted on making it colorful to “humanize the company” and it resulted in the “rainbow Apple” logo that served the company from 1977 to 1998.
-The rainbow scheme was also an allusion to the color processing capabilities of Apple II.
+A year later, the partnership transitioned into the incorporation of the company, and the logo underwent a significant transformation with a simpler design crafted by Rob Janoff.
+Janoff’s concept featured a series of monochromatic apples, each with a bite taken out of it.
+Steve Jobs approved of the idea but also emphasized the importance of adding color to “humanize the company.”
+This directive led to the creation of the iconic “rainbow Apple” logo, which served as the company’s emblem from 1977 to 1998.
+The rainbow color scheme was also a nod to the color processing capabilities of the Apple II.

 Apple Logo Rob Janoff